With the number of stock photos out in the world, finding the perfect one shouldn’t be that hard.

 Yep, we now have beautiful tech stock photos, nature stock photos, and even some dog stock photos for your furry friends.
 You can try them out by creating a design with Venngage:

 But where you still might be struggling is knowing how to incorporate stock photos into your design.
+Trust me, you don’t want to end up using cringe-worthy or weird stock photos!

 Thankfully, I have been using stock photos in my designs for a long time.
 And have taken the time to outline, 10 ways you can upgrade your graphics with a simple stock photo.